 Creation and use of templates

 This video introduces practical tips and important points to consider when creating and using templates to promote the accessibility of teaching and learning materials.
-It will make use of the PowerPoint template created by our team as an illustrative example.
+It will cover the Word document template and the PowerPoint template created by our team.

 English captions are available.

 Timestamps of the chapters:

 - 00:00 Introduction

 - 04:35 Example 1: Creating Word document template